 It all starts with determining or testing the software application’s responsiveness.
 It is a continuous procedure carried out at regular intervals to assess the problem and then work to resolve the performance difficulties.
 Testing after the program isn’t recommended since if the product has major speed difficulties, post-development becomes a time-consuming and tiresome task.
 Performance testing, it appears, proves the software’s dependability under adverse conditions.

 - Before delivering the final version of the product, identify and correct any inconsistencies.

 - Improves capacity testing efforts to verify if the program matches the user’s expectations.

 - Recognize and correct functional errors as soon as possible.

 Load testing is used to determine how long an application will last after being constructed.
 For example, a website might handle a thousand visitors effectively but fail to simultaneously take a hundred thousand requests.
 Load testing verifies that the application can operate without fail under various load circumstances.
-Load testing also determines the time it takes for a website to load or its speed under high traffic situations.
-This aids developer in adapting the program to withstand the increased load.
+Load testing also determines the time it takes for a website to load or its speed under high-traffic situations.
+This aids the developer in adapting the program to withstand the increased load.